 5-second summary

-Even those who lead with the best of intentions often struggle to strike a balance between the business outcomes they’re responsible for and the reports who depend on their leadership.
-This dichotomy makes it difficult to translate a genuine desire to be compassionate into an effective approach to management.
+Even those who lead with the best of intentions often struggle to strike a balance between what’s good for the business and what’s good for their people.
+This dichotomy makes it difficult to be both an effective leader and a compassionate leader.

 It’s not that power makes people want to be less empathetic; it’s that taking on greater responsibilities and pressure can rewire our brains and, through no fault of our own, force us to stop caring about other people as much as we used to.
 But it does not have to be this way.